 Different businesses have different, unique needs that can be met through customizations, and they have customized and extended their on-premises applications for many years.
-Customizations can refer to any feature, extension or modification made to existing functionality that requires custom coding and has not been prebuilt by the developer of the core application.
+Customizations can refer to any feature, extension, or modification made to existing functionality that requires custom coding and has not been prebuilt by the developer of the core application.

-In traditional, on-premises ERP systems, customer specific business practices led to increased customizations resulting in maintenance and upgrade challenges.
+In traditional, on-premises ERP systems, customer-specific business practices led to increased customizations resulting in maintenance and upgrade challenges.
 However, SaaS applications require a different approach.
 You can’t view SaaS applications the same way you viewed the on-premise software.
 Modern SaaS applications offer personalization and configuration within the application and are always ready for upgrades and enhancements without the need for technical assistance.

-SaaS applications can’t be modified building customizations that include changing the core product.
+SaaS applications can’t be modified by building customizations that include changing the core product.
 Instead, the best approach is to use SaaS applications in the most standardized way possible, reducing costs and complexity.
 Organizations that accept standardization and are willing to adapt processes, rather than considering customizing SaaS applications, can realize the benefits of automatic software updates.

 Configuration should be the mandate over customization.
 Most SaaS applications offer a configuration framework that’s more capable than similar frameworks in on-premises solutions, allowing users to tailor the solution to different business needs.
 If customizations are necessary, establish a strategy to manage and support them throughout their life cycle.
 Customizing SaaS applications makes automatic updates more complicated and risky, requiring more testing and quality assurance.

 Minimize Customization by Selecting Best-Fit Solutions